MajidJamil4943/ExpandingSingleLineBugfixing/README.md

 # ExpandingSingleLineBugfixing
-The "ExpandingSingleLineBugfixing" repository is an open-source collection of single line bug-fixing (a fixed version) commits datasets, which can be used for research purposes, software debugging, and more.
+The "ExpandingSingleLineBugfixing" repository is an open-source collection of single line bug-fixing (a fixed version) bugs datasets, which can be used for research purposes, software debugging, and more.